 - Reporting and analytics: Same tools depending on pricing package can offer information on engagement, clicks and views for each post.

-- Customer relationship management (CRM): Sprout Social is one of the few social media management tools that provide such features.
+- Customer relationship management (CRM) or live support: LiveAgent combines excellent live chat, ticketing and automation that allow us to provide exceptional support to our customers.
+Sprout Social is one of the few social media management tools that provide customer relationshiop management.
 Tools like these allow you to easily engage and manage social media accounts without having to log into each one of them.

 - Social listening and online reputation monitoring: Tools like BrandMentions collect all mentions and messages about a brand in one dashboard offering valuable information on sentiment analysis and how people talk about the brand showing both positive and negative parts of their experience.